-Druden Germanic Demon home image home image
+Druden Germanic home image home image

 In the realm of folklore and mythology, demons often take on various forms and characteristics, reflecting humanity's fears, desires, and beliefs.
 One such intriguing figure is the Druden, a female demon of Germanic and Scandinavian folklore.
 Druden, also known as Mare or Alp, has haunted the dreams and nightmares of countless individuals for centuries.